 Romsdalseggen is an 11 km hike along the spine of a mountain.
-Although not the longest hike in the itinerary, we found it to be the most difficult.
+Although not the longest hike in this Norway itinerary, we found it to be the most difficult.
 This hike can take 8 to 10 hours to complete.

 The hike starts off with a strenuous climb, taking hikers to the spine of the mountain.
 From here, on a clear day, you can see all of the way out to the Atlantic Ocean.
 We were not so lucky, but even so, the views were still amazing.

 Beware of the low cloud cover…this hike goes right along the edge of a mountain and one false step could send you off over the side.
 Our kids called it “oblivion.”